xinyee20/tp/docs/UserGuide.md

 `viewlsn grp/GROUP lsn/LESSON`

 **Example:**
-Suppose you would like to view the details for tutorial group G04's  **lesson 1-2**.
+Suppose you would like to view the details for tutorial group `G04`'s  lesson `1-2`.
 You can perform the following steps.

-To view tutorial group G04's **lesson 1-2**:
+To view tutorial group `G04`'s lesson `1-2`:
 1. Type `viewlsn grp/G04 lsn/1-2` into the *Command Box*.
 2. Press `Enter` to execute.

 Outcome:
 1. The *Result Display* will show a success message.
-2. The *Data Display* will update and display the students' information for tutorial group G04's **lesson 1-2**.
+2. The *Data Display* will update and display the students' information for tutorial group `G04`'s lesson `1-2`.

 ![Figure X. Outcome of a successful `viewlsn` command](#)